9 Football Accumulator Near Misses: So Close to Big Wins!

 Earlier that day Mr Walter had placed a 13-team acca which was set to win him almost £50,000 if all of his predictions landed.

-With three correct scores already in and a cash-out value of just £7, Archie, unsurprisingly, picked up the phone and pressed the biggest, brightest button that he could see – cash-out.
+With 3 correct scores already in and a cash-out value of just £7, Archie, unsurprisingly, pressed the biggest, brightest button that he could see – cash-out.

 Gary Walter's 3-year-old son cashed-out his potential £50,000 accumulator.